square-dot/square-dot/README.md

 - 👋 Hi, I’m @square-dot
-- 👀 I’m interested in Algorithms, Machine Learning, UX
+- 👀 I’m interested in algotithm's complexity and efficiency, machine learning, UX
-- 🌱 I’m currently learning Django, Julia
+- 🌱 I’m currently learning django, Julia

 <!---
 square-dot/square-dot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.